kwant-project/kwant/doc/source/tutorial/tutorial4.rst

-showing all the features of a zigzag lead, including the flat edge state bands (note that the band structure is not symmetric around zero energy, as we have a potential in the leads).
+showing all the features of a zigzag lead, including the flat edge state bands (note that the band structure is not symmetric around zero energy, due to a potential in the leads).

 Finally the transmission through the system is computed,